-Florence Evacuees Face Four Nights In A Shelter, And No End In Sight
+Florence Evacuees Face 4 Nights In A Shelter, And No End In Sight

 Lawanda Jones' house near Myrtle Beach, S.C., is next to a large, lovely tree.
 Earlier this week, as Jones listened to the evacuation orders and hurricane warnings piling up, she looked at that tree and thought: what if it falls?